kyma-incubator/compass/docs/investigations/storage/managed-db/managed-dbs.md

 8. Cost-effective
 9. Support rich queries

-Below you can find list of the evaluated solutions.
+Below you can find a list of the evaluated solutions.
 > **NOTE**: Question mark next to the requirements mean that it given requirement was not evaluated, because we find other blockers to use given solution.

 ## Cloud Spanner - GCP
 Cloud Spanner has many blockers: no support for local development, vendor lock-in, no possibility to replace it with solution running inside a k8s cluster.
 In addition to that, it seems to be very expensive.

 1. No operations - Yes
 2. ?